DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 `--wfs-credentials username:password`.
 If not specified, credentials from the `--credentials` option will be used.

+#### --extra-fields

+Specifies extra metadata to be added to each vector feature.
+This is specified in key-value pairs, and must be strings.

 ##### --append
 This option will cause _OpenSpaceNet_ to append to the specified output.
 If the specified output is not found, it will be created.
 If this option is not